sigstore/sigstore-blog/content/rekor-evolution.md

 ### Rekor v2 is Available (and Optimized)

 Even though we're not enabling signing by default, **Rekor v2 is running and available in production today**.
 It is also supported out-of-the-box by modern verifying clients.
 Ecosystems that manage their own signing processes can choose to opt into Rekor v2.
-The relevant `SigningConfig` needed by signing clients is available in [root-signing](https://github.com/sigstore/root-signing/blob/main/targets/signing_config_rekor_v2.v0.2.json).
+These signing systems should use the up-to-date signing configuration from [root-signing](https://github.com/sigstore/root-signing/blob/main/targets/signing_config_rekor_v2.v0.2.json) (e.g. using a TUF client) instead of hard coding Rekor v2 URLs as the URLs will rotate more frequently.

 Rekor v2 has many infrastructure advantages, but recently a client advantage was added that may be interesting to some ecosystems: Rekor v2 is compatible with large DSSE envelopes, as the whole envelope is no longer sent over to the network to be processed by the log.
 Instead, the `hashedrekord` entry type is used for higher performance.
 For more technical details on this change, see the [Client Specification](https://github.com/sigstore/architecture-docs/blob/main/client-spec.md#44-transparency-log-entry) and the [Rekor v2 Specification](https://github.com/sigstore/architecture-docs/blob/main/rekor-v2-spec.md#43-types).